Explore more insights

 Capitalise Apr 12, 2023

-Settle the Debt
+1. Settle the debt

 If you have the funds available, the best course of action is to settle the debt in full as soon as possible.
 Once the debt has been paid, you can apply to have the CCJ removed from your business's record.
-This will improve your credit rating and make it easier to access finance in the future.
+This will improve your business credit score and make it easier to access finance in the future.

 If the debt is paid within 30 days, there will be no permanent record on your business credit profile.
 However if you wait over the 30 day period, it will stay on your profile for 6 years, even if settled later on.
 Settling the debt as soon as you can will stop the long term negative effects.

 If a payment plan is not offered, getting a business loan could be an option to pay back the debt quickly.
 However, if you think your business might be running into financial difficulties, taking on more debt is potentially not the best solution.
-You could use a cashflow forecast template to see if a loan is a suitable option for your business.

 Acting quickly is key, so make sure you are keeping an eye on your credit profile to be notified of any new CCJs as soon as possible.

-Negotiate with the Creditor
+3. Negotiate with the creditor

-Apply to Have the CCJ Set Aside
+4. Apply to have the CCJ set aside

 finance